matrix-org/areweoidcyet/client-implementation-guide/index.md

 **Client registration**

-Unless your client has been statically registered with the OIDC Provider you will need to make use of what is known as “dynamic client registration”.
+Unless your client has been statically registered with the OpenID Provider you will need to make use of what is known as “dynamic client registration”.
 This is described in [MSC2966](https://github.com/matrix-org/matrix-spec-proposals/pull/2966) which makes use of [RFC7591](https://datatracker.ietf.org/doc/html/rfc7591).

 It is not always that case that an OP will support dynamic client registration.
 If this is the case and the client doesn’t already know of a static client_id then you make an HTTP request against the OP passing metadata to